rwuhrman/testing-sync-delete-me/pages/home.md

 body-class: home
 permalink: /
 hero-image: /assets/img/feature-background.jpg
-hero-text: "We believe that government works best when it's built for people. "
+hero-text: "We believe that government works best when it's built for people.
+This is my test."
 hero-button-text: Hey, me too!
 hero-button-link: /about/
 banner-heading: The mission of GSA is to deliver the best value in real estate, acquisition, and technology services to government and the American people.
+This is also a part of the test!
 banner-text: GSA provides centralized procurement for the federal government, offering billions of dollars worth of products, services, and facilities that federal agencies need to serve the public.
 banner-button-text: Learn more
 banner-button-link: /about/